Docs

 Testing

-Test Configuration
+Test configuration

 Learn how to configure test runner behavior through project settings and command line options

-Configuration Methods
+Configuration methods

 Acton supports two methods for configuring test behavior:

-Configuration Precedence
+Configuration precedence

 When both methods are used, the precedence order is:

-2. Acton.toml settings (medium priority) — project defaults
+2. Acton.toml settings (medium priority) — project defaults.

-3. Built-in defaults (lowest priority) — fallback values
+3. Built-in defaults (lowest priority) — fallback values.

-Project Configuration in Acton.toml
+Project configuration in Acton.toml

-Basic Configuration
+Basic configuration

-Add a [test] section to your Acton.toml file to configure default test behavior:
+Add a [test] section to Acton.toml to set default test behavior:

 Acton.toml